krishnap25/simplicial-fl/README.md

 However, for speed of execution, it is highly recommended to enable GPU support for the neural network experiments on datasets EMNIST and Shakespeare.

-The primary dependencies are PyTorch, Numpy, Scipy, Pillow and Pandas.
+The primary dependencies are PyTorch, Numpy, Scipy, Pillow, and Pandas.
 The code has been tested on Ubuntu 16.04.

 High-Level Overview
 -------------------
 The code base implements Vanilla-FL (FedAvg) and the ![Simplicial-FL](fig/simplicial-fl.gif) frameworks.
-The scripts here provide the data setup required for three datasets --- EMNIST, Sent140, Shakespeare (descripted below, see the section on "Data Setup").
+The scripts here provide the data setup required for three datasets --- EMNIST, Sent140, and Shakespeare (described below, see the section on "Data Setup").

 The file ```models/main.py``` takes the following key arguments: